vovaxnz/image_filtering/README.md

 You don`t need to edit any files.
 Just run commands above with your filtering project id.

-After succesfull execution of `complete.py` script, filtering project will disappear from your tasks page on egml.uk
+After succesfull execution of `complete.py` script, filtering project will disappear from your tasks page on eg-ml.com

 # Controls: